reactjstampabay/RehackedNative/README.md

 ## Goal 1: Enable Hot Reloading and edit `index.ios.js`

+### Explanation

+* In this step we will demonstrate the awesomeness of React Native's built in Hot Reloading feature

 ### Instructions

 1. In the iOS simular, press `⌘ + D` to open the _dev menu_